autumnleaves123/info-2300-final-project/documents/design-plan.md

   }
 }

-//deleting images and/or other content from website
+//deleting images and/or other content (learning page, meet the board entries) from website

 if (isset($_POST['delete'])) {
   $imagetodelete = filter_input(INPUT_POST,'imagetodelete', FILTER_SANITIZE_STRING);